 You even checked that enough food, cat litter and poo bags are set out to make it as easy as possible on your friend.

-You engaged with a pet sitter which you had found through craigslist.org or care.com and feel really good after meeting with her and reading about all the good reviews.
+You engaged with a pet sitter which you had found through craigslist.org, care.com or rover.com and feel really good after meeting with her and reading about all the good reviews.
 At the initial meeting you spoke about all the care details, filled out paperwork, exchanged the house key and agreed to the dates for the pet care visits.
 Your pet sitter also explained that she would send you a text once a day so you know everything is well at home with everyone.

 Suddenly you see your friend’s phone number pop up on the screen… you’re not too worried about it, she probably just couldn’t find the extra cat litter in the garage.
 You pick up but your friend’s voice doesn’t sound too promising and just a minute later you find out that she needs to leave town because her father got admitted into the hospital and she booked the first flight out of town…..